- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 In the case of Administrative Withdrawal, normal withdrawal policies will apply.
 In extraordinary circumstances, the Dean of Students may agree to a different refund than would automatically apply, in which case the student must submit a letter of appeal.

-Students may request permission from the Dean of Students to withdraw from the College for documented medical reasons.
-The notation MW (medical withdrawal) is to be allowed only where the Dean of Students judges that serious illness, for which the student is placed under the care of an off-campus physician or other appropriate off-campus health care professional, requires the student to leave the College for proper treatment and convalescence.
+Students may request permission from the Dean of Students’ office to withdraw from the College for documented medical reasons.
+The notation MW (medical withdrawal) is to be allowed only where the designee of the Dean of Students (typically the Assistant Dean of Students/Director of Health and Wellness) judges that serious illness, for which the student is placed under the care of an off-campus physician or other appropriate off-campus health care professional, requires the student to leave the College for proper treatment and convalescence.
 The financial consequences of medical withdrawal are the same as those for withdrawal from the College.

-- Is the student able to return to campus and manage his or her condition independently?
+- Is the student able to return to campus and manage their condition independently?

-- Is he or she able to live independently in a residence hall?
+- Are they able to live independently in a residence hall?

 - What recommendations can be offered with respect to issues such as course load, residence hall assignment, and continued treatment, in order to support the student’s successful return to his or her academic program?